rava-dosa/beautiful-jekyll/_posts/2018-08-19-MAPREDUCE.md

 The MapReduce framework provides a facility to run user-provided scripts for debugging.
 * The user needs to use DistributedCache to distribute and symlink to the script file.
 * Set values for the properties mapreduce.map.debug.script and mapreduce.reduce.debug.script, for debugging map and reduce tasks respectively.
 These properties can also be set by using APIs Configuration.set(MRJobConfig.MAP_DEBUG_SCRIPT, String) and Configuration.set(MRJobConfig.REDUCE_DEBUG_SCRIPT, String).

+### Note
+* You can run python and c code as job in hadoop as well.
+* There are go wrapper as well for hadoop.

 # That's all folks.